idurar/serverless-nodejs-aws/README.md

-# serverless-nodejs-aws
+# How to create a Serverless REST API with MongoDB
-Serverless Node.js MongoDB Function AWS
+A quick and easy guide of how to hook up a single Serverless service with basic CRUD interaction.